Alberto Sordi: Theater and cinema actor

 In 1969, he was a juror at the 6th Moscow International Film Festival.
 In 1984, he directed and co-scripted Tutti dentro (Off to jail, everybody), in which he played a judge who has warrants for corruption served on ministers and businessmen.
 In 1985, he was a member of the jury at the 35th Berlin International Film Festival.
+Sordi appeared in more than 150 films in his film career.